kachick/chawan/doc/hacking.md

 #### "result" variable

 The implicit "result" variable is great until you need to change the procedure signature or manually inline a proc.
-Avoid it when possible.
+Avoid it when possible, except in short accumulator-style procedures.

 #### Implicit initialization